20 steps to increase the odds

 To increase your odds that you will make it to that ripe old age of, say, 80 and beyond, here are some "longevity best practices" you may want to adopt as part of your lifestyle.

-1. Eat healthy, eat safely, for life
+1. Eat healthy, eat safely

 Avoid food that has been left in the open, for more than an hour, such as those curry puffs, kuehs and cooked food dishes you see in kopitiams and food courts.
 In Singapore's warm weather, bacteria multiply extremely fast on the food.
 Eating such exposed food and its colony of bacteria not only upsets your tummy but may even upset your life span!

-2. Make regular exercise an important part of your life
+2. Make regular exercise a life habit

 According to Dr Timothy Church, director of Preventive Medical Research Lab in the US, low fitness is one of the strongest risk factors in premature dying from heart disease.
 As you age, you lose 1-2 percent of your fitness every year, he says in a BBC Health Check interview in July 2007.